yunsi-goh/2023-AIAP-Technical-Assessment/README.md

    * Can be normalized within each class to account for class imbalance (there are much more Standard and Luxury than Deluxe ticket purchase).

-2. Mean accuracy
+2. Overall accuracy
-   * Common baseline for many types of model since it is a quick and easy-to-interpret assessment of model performance which calculates the overall percentage of correct classifications across all classes.
+   * Common baseline for many classification models since it is a quick and easy-to-interpret metrics which calculates the overall percentage of correct classifications across all classes.

+3. Classification report
+    * Includes precision, recall, f1-score, and support.
+      * Precision is important for reducing false positives.
+      * Recall is important for reducing false negatives.
+      * F1-score balances precision and recall and is used when both false positives and false negatives are important.
+      * Support counts the number of data points in each class for imbalanced data considerations.
+    * Better metrics for imbalanced data (there are much more Standard and Luxury than Deluxe ticket purchase) as it also calculates metrics for individual classes.
+      * Macro-averaged metrics: computed for each class and averaged
+      * Micro-averaged metrics: computed globally

 ## Results